jhzuo/jhzuo.github.io/_pages/about.md

 ---
 My research strives to develop efficient, scalable, and trustworthy machine learning algorithms to build intelligent, learning-enabled networks and systems.
 To achieve this, I use theoretical tools from machine learning, optimization, and probability to design rigorous algorithms with theoretical guarantees.
 These algorithms have been deployed in data networks, edge/mobile/cloud computing systems, recommender systems, and beyond.

-<span style="color: purple;">**Openings**:</span> I am seeking PhD students and Research Assistants starting in Spring 2025 or Fall 2025.
+<span style="color: purple;">**Openings**:</span> I am seeking PhD students and Research Assistants starting in Summer/Fall 2025.
 If you are interested, please email me your CV and transcripts.
 For more information, please visit this [page](https://jhzuo.github.io/openings/).

 Bio
 ======